Upper large deviations for the maximal flow through a domain of $\bolds{\mathbb{R}^d}$ in first passage percolation: Calibration of the constants

 does not decay exponentially fast with $n^d$ in general.
-To obtain this speed of decay, we have to make an optimization over the possible choices of the set $E$, i.e., we choose $E$ among a set of $C' n$ possible disjoint sets of edges $E_1,...,E_{C'n}$; in this case, we obtain that
+To obtain this speed of decay, we have to make an optimization over the possible choices of the set~$E$, that is, we choose~$E$ among a set of $C' n$ possible disjoint sets of edges $E_1,\ldots,E_{C'n}$; in this case, we obtain that

 and so